 Alaska 5-Day Notice to Quit | Illegal Activity (Form CIV-729)

-The Alaska 5-day notice to quit is a letter sent by a landlord to a tenant to inform them that they committed an illegal activity on the rental premises.
+The Alaska 5-day notice to quit for illegal activity is a letter served by a landlord to a tenant to inform them that they committed an illegal act on the rental premises.
 The tenant has five days to leave the property before the landlord has the right to file an eviction suit.
 This notice is incurable, meaning the tenant doesn’t have the option to simply cease illegal activity or remedy the violation.

 Alaska 5-Day Notice to Quit | Illegal Activity (Form CIV-729)

-The Alaska 5-day notice to quit is a letter sent by a landlord to a tenant to inform them that they committed an illegal activity on the rental premises.
+The Alaska 5-day notice to quit for illegal activity is a letter served by a landlord to a tenant to inform them that they committed an illegal act on the rental premises.
 The tenant has five days to leave the property before the landlord has the right to file an eviction suit.
 This notice is incurable, meaning the tenant doesn’t have the option to simply cease illegal activity or remedy the violation.

-The Alaska 5-day notice to quit is a letter sent by a landlord to a tenant to inform them that they committed an illegal activity on the rental premises.
+The Alaska 5-day notice to quit for illegal activity is a letter served by a landlord to a tenant to inform them that they committed an illegal act on the rental premises.
 The tenant has five days to leave the property before the landlord has the right to file an eviction suit.
 This notice is incurable, meaning the tenant doesn’t have the option to simply cease illegal activity or remedy the violation.

 1. Home »